 Wait until sending confirmation !

-Experiences: Sailing Boat Tours in Lisbon.
-All tours have the option to be guided with historical facts with no extra cost.
-Additionally, there is the option to do regular tours together with party events or special requests.
+Experiences: Sailing Boat Tours in Lisbon have the option to be guided with historical facts with no extra cost.
+Additionally, there is the option to do relaxing boat tours, boat parties and beach days where the boat will anchor close to the shore.

 Duration: 2 to 8 hours.